corneil/cf-demo/README.md

 ## Message Queue Support

-### AMQP Listener
+Provide configuration for `Queue` and `ConnectionFactory`

+### Sending events to queue
+Send messages with `AmqpTemplate`

+### Listening for events
-Implement a listener that will receive an event on a queue and write it to the database.
+Implement a listener method annotated with `@RabbitListener` that will receive an event on a queue and write it to the database.
 Change service to send event to the queue.
-Hint:
-    Send messages with `org.springframework.amqp.core.AmqpTemplate`
-    `org.springframework.amqp.rabbit.listener.SimpleMessageListenerContainer` is sufficient listener.

-### RabbitMQ Configuration
-Provide configuration for Queue, TopicExchange, Binding, MessageListenerContainer and MessageListenerAdapter

 ### Create message queue service